 6 - Always freeze your puff pastries for 10 minutes or refrigerate them for 25 minutes before baking them to ensure that they rise properly.

 7 - My biggest tip: double this recipe!
-It's great for entertaining or a pot luck and they are delicious served warmed up (heat them up in a 160C/320F oven for 5-8 minutes).
+It's great for entertaining or a pot luck and they are delicious served warmed up (heat them up in a 160C/320F oven for 5-8 minutes or cold from the fridge for 15 minutes).

 Whenever I arrive in a new city I have a hit list of foods that I want to eat.
 I call it my "hit list".
 And on the list of things that Catania was famous for were these Cipollina Catanese, Iris donuts, Olivetti and granita with brioche for breakfast.
 And while I came away from my first day in Catania with a newfound love of Cipollina Catanese, I left Catania without one important thing.